 This not only makes your monthly payments more manageable, but it will also be securing your debts against an asset, your home.
 Whilst this can be truly life changing for some, it is not a step to be taken lightly.
 Of course this means you will likely be paying back a lot more overall on interest, and if you miss any payments, you could lose your home.

-It is a very risky, but oftentimes rewarding option for homeowners, though expert mortgage advice should always be sought out before making any hasty decisions and securing any debts against your home with a remortgage to consolidate debt.
+It is a very risky, but oftentimes rewarding option for homeowners, though expert mortgage advice should always be sought out before making any hasty decisions and securing any debts against your home with a remortgage for debt consolidation.

 If you are a homeowner and have lived in your property for a while, you may feel like you want a change.